comphy-lab/ECOGEN/docs/sphinx_docs/source/Chap4_6extractMassflowWithParaview.rst

 * Use the :xml:`Calculator` filter to compute the specific mass flow (kg/m/s²) given by the product of density and the normal velocity component (here z) of the boundary.
 The output result is named :xml:`massflow` and can be seen in the spreadsheet.
 Thus we have the specific mass flow of each surface of the boundary and now we need to take into account the surface area.

 .. important::
-    Obviously if the boundary normal and one of the velocity component are not colinear you can't reproduce directly the dot product and you will need to perform some additionnal steps not described here.
+    Obviously if the boundary normal and one of the velocity component are not colinear you can't reproduce directly the dot product and you will need to perform some additional steps not described here.

 .. figure:: ./_static/tutos/extractMassflowWithParaview1/7.png